superhacker777/ivms-bf/Readme.md

 __Passwords__ must be stored in file called "passwords", the same for __logins__ and "logins" file.
 It'll be hardcoded for a while.

+## TODO:

+1. Get rid of __argp__ to make it crossplatform.
+2. Refactor most of the code and make it somehow better.
+I don't really know C++, so…
+3. I don't know anything about makefiles too.
+I certainly did something wrong and I need to make it right.
+4. Add more useful functions and do something with output formatting.

 ## Bugs

 There may be some broken output.
 I didn't really know that STDOUT isn't thread-safe.
 I'm not that smart, uh.
 I'm going to fix it laterrrrrrr.